 The All-Important Questions

-Delving into these lengthy, and even lifetime warranty offerings on artificial grass supply and installation, here are two questions you should take time to ask yourself first.
+Delving into these lengthy, and even lifetime warranty offerings on artificial grass supply and installation, here are three questions you should take time to ask yourself first.

 Will the Company Still be around?

 Across the different sectors, some businesses will set up shop today and close down in a matter of months or a few years.
 It’s no different in the artificial grass industry.
 Your warranty is not worth the piece of paper on which it is written if the company that should honor it is no longer around.

 You cannot, with any certainty, tell if an artificial grass company will still be around, in say, the 15 years indicated in your warranty.
 However, you can always look at a few things that would point to the chances of the company being around.
 How long the company has been in business, for example, is always a good pointer.
 Also, look up reviews about the company, which should give you a feel of the clients’ perspective, which can mean good or bad news for the future of the company.